shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-linux-create-aad-work-id.md

 <properties
-   pageTitle="Creación de una identidad profesional o educativa en AAD | Microsoft Azure" description="Aprenda a crear una identidad profesional o educativa en Azure Active Directory para su uso con máquinas virtuales Linux." services="virtual-machines-linux" documentationCenter="" authors="squillace"
+   pageTitle="Create a work or school identity in AAD | Microsoft Azure" description="Learn how to create a work or school identity in Azure Active Directory to use with your Linux virtual machines." services="virtual-machines-linux" documentationCenter="" authors="squillace"